Xpra-org/xpra/docs/Usage/Logging.md

 ```shell
 xpra control :DISPLAY debug enable CATEGORY
 ```
-This can be used to contol both servers and clients (using the client's socket path: #2406).
+This can be used to control both servers and clients (using the client's socket path: #2406).

 The server can also forward debug control commands to the clients connected to it using `client debug`:
 ```shell